TotalMiner/totalminer.github.io/lua/functions/other/cave_in.md

 ## Parameters

-- `x:` The x component of the position of the center of the cave in.
+- `x`: The x component of the position of the center of the cave in.
-- `y:` The y component of the position of the center of the cave in.
+- `y`: The y component of the position of the center of the cave in.
-- `z:` The z component of the position of the center of the cave in.
+- `z`: The z component of the position of the center of the cave in.
-- `seed:` The seed to use for the prng.
+- `seed`: The seed to use for the prng.
 Omit for default of zero

 ___